 COLOR - This category prevents denial and/or educational opportunities because of a person's skin tone.
-Color discommention can occur within the same PREGNANCY - This category prevents denial of employment end/or more, for example someone who has a deficie complexion may discomment eagainst educational apportunities for women who are pregnant, someone that has a lighter complexion.
+Color discrimination can occur within the same rece; for example someone who has a darker complexion may discriminate against educational opportunities for women who are pregnant. one that has a lighter complexion welking, seeing, hearing, talking, sitting, or standing.

-ETHNICINATIONAL ORIGIN - This category prevents deniel of employment analize educational opportunities because of a person's encestors' space of origin; or because an individual has the physical, cultural or linguistic characteristics of a perficular group.
+ETHNICINATIONAL ORIGIN - This category prevents denial of covers persons being discriminated against because they are married to persons of employment and/or educational opportunities because of a person's ancestoral adferent race other than their own.

+place of origin; or because an individual has the physical, cultural or linguistic.

-GENDER - This category prevents denial of employment and/or educational opportunities because of a person's gender or sex.
+GENDER - This category prevents denial of employment and/or educational opportunities because of a person's gender or sex

-ORNDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity, SEXUAL ORIENTATION - This category prevents denial of equal appearance, expression or behavior, repertiess of the individual's assigned sex at employment and/or educational opportunities because a person is, or is perceived to be, lesslan, gay, blessual, or heterosesual.
+GENDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity, SEXUAL ORIENTATION - This category prevents denial of equal appearance, expression or behavior, regardless of the individual's assigned sex at employment and/or educational opportunities because a person is, or is perceived thereof with a particular political party.